samuko-things-archive/sic_mpu9250_cppserial_lib/README.md

     ./build/read_rpy
     ````

-- You can follow the pattern used in the example `read_rpy.cpp` in your own code.
+- You can follow the pattern used in the example `read_rpy.cpp` in your own code and use the cpp library as fit.

 ## Basic Library functions and usage